MrKampla/solidity-dynamic-array/README.md

 is storing an arbitrary amount of bytes so in order to store a struct, it has to be encoded before storing (using abi.encode) and decoded after it is retreived from the list (using abi.decode).
 This library is meant to be used with the LinkedList struct.
 For brevity, it is recommended to add a 'using' statement to your contract: `using DynamicArray for LinkedList;`

+## ArrayMap Library

+The ArrayMap library provides a way to store a mapping of keys to values where the keys are dynamic arrays of bytes.
+Like the DynamicArray library, this library uses the workaround of storing the keys and values as bytes and encoding/decoding them using abi.encode/abi.decode.
+The library is meant to be used with the Map struct.

+The library provides functions to insert, update, remove, and get values from the mapping.
+It also provides functions to retrieve the keys and values, and get the size of the mapping.

+Similar to the DynamicArray library, it is recommended to add a 'using' statement to your contract to make usage of this library more convenient.
+For example: `using ArrayMap for Map`;

+Because of the fact that keys and values are stored in a dynamic in-memory array, the set and lookup times are O(n) where `n` is the number of elements in the map.
+_Please note that this implementation is not optimized for big maps.
+Proceed with caution when using it with large amounts of data and check the gas usage._

 ## Structs